-66. Bini D. and Mashhoon B.
+68. Bini D. and Mashhoon B.

-Nonlocal Gravity: Conformally Flat Spacetimes Classical and Quantum Gravity, (2015) submitted Abstract
+Nonlocal Gravity: Conformally Flat Spacetimes J. Geom.
+Methods Mod.
+Phys.
+13, 1650081 (2016) Abstract

 The field equations of the recent nonlocal generalization of Einsteins theory of gravitation are presented in a form that is reminiscent of general relativity.
 The implications of the nonlocal field equations are studied in the case of conformally flat spacetimes.
 Even in this simple case, the field equations are intractable.
 Therefore, to gain insight into the nature of these equations, we investigate the structure of nonlocal gravity in two-dimensional spacetimes.
-While any smooth 2D spacetime is conformally flat and satisfies Einsteins field equations, ${}^{0}G{\mu\nu}=0$, only a subset containing either a Killing vector or a homothetic Killing vector can satisfy the field equations of nonlocal gravity.
+While any smooth 2D spacetime is conformally flat and satisfies Einsteins field equations, ${}^{0}G{\mu\nu} = 0$, only a subset containing either a Killing vector or a homothetic Killing vector can satisfy the field equations of nonlocal gravity.